Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 * `rowsReturned` Optional - Number of rows returned by this traced database request.
 Only positive values are allowed
 * `roundTripCount` Optional - Count of round-trips that took place.
 Only positive values are allowed

-Please note that SQL database traces are only created if they occur within some other SDK trace (e.g. incoming remote call) or an OneAgent built-in trace (e.g. incoming web request).
+Please note that SQL database traces are only created if they occur within some other SDK trace (e.g. incoming remote call) or a OneAgent built-in trace (e.g. incoming web request).

 **Example (see [DatabaseRequestSample.js](samples/Database/DatabaseRequestSample.js) for more details):**